harrydnewman/Capstone-PortfolioWebsite/README.md

 ## To Do

-- Optimize for Mobile and smaller screens
+- Add page for individual blog posts

 ### Add Portfolio Pages for Following Items: